axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/input-text/README.md

 The string-valued `label` provides the label text as HTML.

-_Note: The consumer is responsible for sanitizing the label HTML!_
+_Note: The consumer is responsible for sanitizing the HTML provided!_

 ### name\*

-The string-valued `name` of the checkbox for purposes of form submission.
+The string-valued `name` of the element for purposes of form submission.

 ### required

-When true and the value isn't empty, the Boolean attribute `required` shows an animated checkmark to the right of the input-text and display `*` after the label.
+The Boolean attribute `required` visualizes an element that must obligatorily be filled by the user.
+When true and the element´s `value` is not empty,  it shows an animated checkmark to the right of the element and displays `*` after the label text.

 ### placeholder

-Instructional text that shows before the input has a value.
+String-valued `placeholder`specifies the placeholder text shown when the element is empty.

 ### valid

-The Boolean attribute `valid` is in default true.
+The Boolean attribute `valid` serves to indicate the validity of the element (default: `true`).

 ### validation

-The Boolean attribute `validation` shows an animated checkmark to the right of the input-text, if `valid` is true.
+The Boolean attribute `validation` shows an animated checkmark to the right of the input-text, if `valid` is true (default: `false`).

+### value

+The string-valued `value` sets the value of the underlying native HTML &lt;input&gt;

 ### disabled

-The Boolean attribute `disabled` disables the input text natively.
+The Boolean attribute `disabled` disables the underlying native HTML &lt;input&gt; text.

-### error\*
+### error

-The string-valued `error` provides an error text as HTML.
-It sets the checkbox into a visual error state.
+The string-valued `error` provides error text as HTML.
+It sets the element into a visual error state.

 ### onChange